anshuuuuuuuuuuuuu/IP-TRACKER/README.md

 ## Usage
 - Run the script to generate a tracking link.
 - Anyone who accesses the link will have their IP logged.
-- The collected data will be displayed in the console or stored in a file.
+- The collected data will be displayed in the console.
+-

 ## Repository
 🔗 **GitHub:** [IP Tracker Repository](https://github.com/anshuuuuuuuuuuuuu/basic/blob/main/README.md)